Skip to main content

 The Crucial Role of Identity Proofing in IAM

-IAM (Identity & Access Management) is a constantly evolving and well architected domain, realized through tons of technology master-pieces.
-Still it hasn’t been able to contribute significantly to trust on the Internet.
-Many areas are well covered with technologies, but the value from e.g. authentication, authorization, resolution, will remain limited until Identity Proofing is addressed.
+IAM (Identity & Access Management) is a constantly evolving domain, realized through numerous technological masterpieces.
+Still, it hasn’t significantly contributed to trust on the Internet.
+While technologies for authentication, authorization, and resolution are well-covered, the value remains limited without addressing Identity Proofing.

 Unveiling the Challenges and Opportunities in Identity Proofing

-The current IAM landscape is obviously incomplete; digital identity is a complex problem for service providers to solve and life on the Internet is not easy for privacy-aware people.
-Identity Proofing does not on its own solve digital identity on the Internet, but it is a cornerstone upon which the solution must be built.
+The current IAM landscape is incomplete.
+Digital identity remains a complex issue for service providers, and life on the Internet is challenging for privacy-aware individuals.
+Identity Proofing is essential but not a standalone solution for digital identity on the Internet.
+It’s a cornerstone upon which solutions must be built.

 And yes, Truid has the recipe - we address Identity Proofing, and more.
 Stay tuned 😉